 Biography

-Christopher N. Kelly focuses his practice on corporate and commercial litigation in the Delaware Court of Chancery and the Delaware Superior Court Complex Commercial Litigation Division.
+Christopher N. Kelly focuses his practice on corporate and commercial litigation in the Delaware Court of Chancery, the Delaware Superior Court Complex Commercial Litigation Division, and the U.S. District Court for the District of Delaware.

-Chris has been involved in some of the more significant Delaware corporate cases in recent years, such as the Twitter v.
+Chris has been involved in a number of significant Delaware corporate cases, such as the Twitter v.
 Musk “busted deal” litigation, the TransPerfect dissolution litigation, and the Delaware Supreme Court’s Cornerstone decision.

 Chris’ experience includes stockholder class and derivative actions, busted deal litigation and takeover disputes, limited partnership and limited liability company litigation, and statutory proceedings under the Delaware General Corporation Law and alternative entity acts, such as dissolution actions, stock appraisals, indemnification and advancement actions, contested director elections, and demands to inspect books and records.